nepfaff/open_manipulator_tenaci/README.md

   - Publishes static angles in radians for each of the 5 servos to the relevant Gazebo topics.
 Also prints the corresponding tool pose using forward kinematics.
 Changing the published angles requires modifying the source code.
 - `static_tool_pose_follower.py`
   - Publishes joint angles corresponding to a static pose.
 Uses analytical inverse kinematics.
 Also prints the corresponding tool pose using forward kinematics.
 Changing the pose requires modifying the source code.
+- `waypoint_follower.py`
+  - Follows a static sequence of waypoints.
+Changing the waypoints requires changing the source code.